Skip to content

 While you already know what a proofreader does, learning what such a professional doesn’t do is an essential step you must take.
 That is what I have in mind:

 Each new freelancer in the proofreading field must read a written work and correct misspellings, punctuation, and weird phrasing.
-However, a proofreader should avoid expressing opinions about writing styles, the nature of content, or character development (in books and other fictional stories).
+However, a proofreader should avoid expressing opinions about writing styles, the nature of content, or character development (in books and other fiction stories).

 Think about it from the POV of the employer: